Evaluating the structure-coefficient theorem of evolutionary game theory: Introduction

-New areas of research have emerged since the introduction of graphs to represent general population structures in evolutionary game theory \citep{lieberman:Nature:2005,ohtsuki:PRL:2007,ohtsuki:JTB:2007,broom:PRSA:2008}.
-Not surprisingly, with greater flexibility comes greater complexity, which prohibits direct analysis for all but the smallest populations or those with high degrees of symmetry.
-This trade-off between model complexity and tractability has prompted a variety of approaches ranging from approximation techniques \citep{ohtsuki:Nature:2006,szabo:PR:2007} to exact results on simplified population structures \citep{taylor:Nature:2007,chen:AAP:2013,debarre:NC:2014,chen:SR:2016}.
-One fruitful way forward is to assume that selection is weak, in which case the fundamental property of increased local relatedness can be captured with relative ease \citep{taylor:JTB:1996,rousset:JEB:2000,nowak:Nature:2004,lessard:JMB:2007,antal:PNAS:2009,durrett:EJP:2014}.
-Powerful new techniques are available for dealing with arbitrary heterogeneity when weak selection is paired with weak mutation \citep{allen:Nature:2017,allen:JMB:2019,mcavoy:preprint:2019a}.
+In this work, we consider the distribution of social goods in a general model of a graph-structured population, which can include the discrete-subpopulation models mentioned above but more importantly can depict arbitrarily fine-grained heterogeneity \citep{lieberman:Nature:2005,ohtsuki:PRL:2007,ohtsuki:JTB:2007,broom:PRSA:2008}.
+We are interested in whether a social trait is favored in evolution, with competition determined by a game that may be asymmetric.
+With the greater flexibility of an arbitrary graph comes greater complexity, which prohibits comprehensive analysis for all but the smallest populations or those with high degrees of symmetry.
+This trade-off between model complexity and tractability has prompted a variety of approaches ranging from approximation techniques \citep{ohtsuki:Nature:2006,szabo:PR:2007} to exact results on homogeneous population structures \citep{taylor:Nature:2007,chen:AAP:2013,debarre:NC:2014,mullon:JEB:2014,chen:SR:2016} to the analysis of simulation algorithms \citep{hindersin:SR:2019}.
+We follow a common fruitful way forward, namely to assume that selection is weak and to focus on the stationary frequency of the social trait, in which case increased local relatedness and its effect on evolution can be captured with relative ease \citep{taylor:JTB:1996,rousset:JEB:2000,nowak:Nature:2004,lessard:JMB:2007,antal:PNAS:2009,durrett:EJP:2014}.

-Here, we focus on the method of \citet{tarnita:JTB:2009}, which assumes weak selection but not weak mutation in a finite population.
-Their ``structure coefficient theorem'' (or ``$\sigma$-theorem'') gives a condition for one type, or strategy, to be favored over another in an evolutionary game.
-A given type is said to be favored if its equilibrium frequency is greater than what it would be under neutrality, i.e.\ if the first-order fitness effect of the game on the mean frequency of the type is positive \cite{rousset:JEB:2000,nowak:Nature:2004}.
-Consider the case that every individual has one of two types, $A$ or $B$, and payoffs from the game are given by the matrix